 || Cash flow (33%)

 Small business owners say hiring new employees and increasing profit will be their biggest challenges in 2017.

 Confidence in the Economy Versus 12 Months Ago

-Companies with 5-50 employees are more pessimistic about the economy.
+Companies with larger workforces are more optimistic about the economy.

 Strategies to Improve Revenue Growth

 Invest in new customer acquisition activities & methods